2026 - General Government

 OCII – Mission Bay

 Currently, maintenance of Mission Bay’s completed parks is funded by CFD #5.
 Once fully constructed, revenue generated by CFD #5 is insufficient to maintain the park system at full build out.
-As a result, there may be limited funds available for capital improvements to the parks as they age and require on-going improvements.
+The Recreation and Parks Department and Port of San Francisco assumed management of the Mission Bay park system in 2023.
+As a result, if CFD #5 funds are insufficient, General Funds may be available for capital improvements to the parks as they age and require ongoing improvements.

 OCII – Transbay